4th July 2023

 Key recommendations

-The full report summarizes the progress that has been made in Africa to date toward the ratification, domestication, and implementation of the Maputo Protocol, with a series of detailed case studies illustrating some key achievements and challenges along the way.
-This evidence is presented alongside recommendations from SOAWR Member Organizations to support States in their continued efforts towards advancing gender equality on the continent.
+The full report summarises the progress that has been made in Africa to date toward the ratification, domestication, and implementation of the Maputo Protocol, with a series of detailed case studies illustrating some key achievements and challenges along the way.
+This evidence is presented alongside recommendations from SOAWR Member Organisations to support States in their continued efforts towards advancing gender equality on the continent.
 The key findings and recommendations within each of these areas can be downloaded below.

 Explore more resources